 Fit and proper supervision must prevent individuals who would pose a risk to the proper functioning of the management body from entering in the first place or from continuing in their role when an issue regarding their fitness and propriety has arisen.
 The responsibility of the ECB in this respect is to act as a gatekeeper.
-It has the task of ensuring that significant supervised entities comply with the requirements to have in place robust governance arrangements, including the fit and proper requirements for the persons responsible for the management of credit institutions.
-9
+It has the task of ensuring that significant supervised entities comply with the requirements to have in place robust governance arrangements, including the fit and proper requirements for the persons responsible for the management of credit institutions.9

-Principle 3 - Harmonisation
+Principle 3 - Consistency

-The ECB's fit and proper supervision seeks to ensure a higher level of harmonisation in the assessments of management body members across the euro area.
-10 More
+The ECB's fit and proper supervision seeks to ensure consistency in the assessments of management body members across the euro area.
+10 Numerous